tomstryhn/ADObjectOwner/README.md

     Gets Object Owner, from the Access Control List on an ADObject.

 .DESCRIPTION
-    Gets the ACL of an ADObject, and returns the Object Owner.
+    Gets the ACL of an ADObject, and returns the Object Owner

 .PARAMETER DistinguishedName
     The DistinguishedName of the Object you want to get the Owner of.